freerider0621/freerider0621.github.io/contents/awards.md

-- National Scholarship of Graduate Student, 2024.
+- National Scholarship of Graduate Student, 2023

-- First-prize Scholarship of CUMT, 2024.

-- First-prize Scholarship of CUMT, 2023.

-- Freshman Scholarship of CUMT, 2022.

-- Excellent Graduation Project of Jiangsu Province, 2022.

-- First-prize Enterprise Scholarship of CUMT, 2020.
+- National Second Prize in the National English Competition for College Students, 2023

-- First-prize Scholarship of CUMT, 2019.
+- First-prize Scholarship of SWUFE  three times, 2022-2024

+- National Second Prize in the Contemporary Undergraduate Mathematical Contest in Modeling, 2024

+- State First Prize in the The Chinese Mathematics Competitions, 2024